acse-2020/FAQ/git.md

-In general there is no need to have git repositories under cloud management - if you are committing and pushing regularly, git's distributed nature should be more than sufficient backup.
+In general there is no need to have git repositories under cloud management - if you are committing and pushing regularly, git's distributed nature should be more than sufficient backup